DFHack/dfhack/docs/plugins/command-prompt.rst

 Tags:
 :dfhack-keybind:`command-prompt`

-:index:`An in-game DFHack terminal, where you can enter other commands.
+:index:`An in-game DFHack terminal where you can enter other commands.
-<command-prompt; An in-game DFHack terminal, where you can enter other commands.>`
+<command-prompt; An in-game DFHack terminal where you can enter other commands.>`

 Usage::